marcelosansone/ConfigInicial/README.md

-- 👋 Hi, I’m @msnsone
+- 👋 Hi, I’m Marcelo Sansone
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning system administration and development
-- 💞️ I’m looking to collaborate on python and java programming
+- 💞️ I’m looking to collaborate on python, C++, HTML, CSS and java programming
 - 📫 How to reach me sansone.marcelo@gmail.com

 <!---